Dean-zk/SqlVim/README.md

 - **Speed**: Designed for speed, SqLVim ensures that Vim and Neovim remain responsive even during intensive editing tasks.
 - **Customizable**: Feel free to customize SqLVim according to your preferences with lazy.
 Add plugins, mappings, or configurations as you see fit.
 - **Ease of Use**: With SqLVim it just works.
 It's simple yet effective.
+- **Lazy**: Thanks to the lazy package manager, adding your own functionality is easier than ever!

 ## How to Use/ Requirements 📖